Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 But the jumping on in was terrifying for me.

 (That’s me in the bottom right corner, by the way.
 I tried to do an accurate emoji representation of diversity in the tech industry.
-It looks really bad.
-I mean, I think I nailed it, but it looks really bad and we really need to fix it.)
+It looks bad.
+I mean, I think I nailed it, but it looks bad.
+It is bad, and we’re way past overdue to fix it.)

 I trusted these 5,000 people because they were the pros.
 The pros were all telling me that this was the only way to make it happen.
 If I wanted to learn to code, I simply had to jump on in.
 I simply had to trust them on this.